Heroes new logo

 Sources: Internet Matters, Pew Research Center, and Secure List

-• 24.48% of the surveyed young students in Bangladesh used electronic gadgets to attend online classes due to the ongoing pandemic.
+• 24.48% of the surveyed young students in Bangladesh used electronic devices to attend online classes during the pandemic.

 • According to 40% of the surveyed parents with children aged 11 years and below in the United States, kids spend time on the screen to do their homework.

-• 47% of children also use their screened gadgets to make online petitions.
+• 47% of children also use their screened devices to make online petitions.

-• They also do online shopping and other things related to e-commerce, making up 11.25% of the total Internet time reported by Kaspersky Safe Kids.
+• They also do online shopping and other things related to e-commerce, making up 11.25% of their total Internet time, as reported by Kaspersky Safe Kids.

-3) Screen time allows for communication and interaction with other people through social media.
+3) Screen time allows for communication and interaction through social media.

 Photo credit: Canva